-The setting will remain until another calibration is made.
-If the custom whitebalance setting needs to be used again, while pressing the function button, turn the control dial until the custom white-balance icon is displayed without the "SET" on the data panel and white on the monitors.
-The camera will use the last custom setting.
+The setting will remain in the selected register until it is replaced with another calibration.
+If the custom white-balance setting needs to be used again, while pressing the function button, turn the control dial until the custom white-balance icon is displayed without the "SET" on the data panel and white on the monitors.
+While holding the function button (1), use the up/down keys of the controller (2) to select one of the three memory registers.